rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 int i1 = _1_000_000; // illegal, can't begin with an "_"
 int i2 = 10_0000_0;  // legal, but confusing
 {% endhighlight %}

+NOTE: You can use the underscore character for any of the numeric types (including doubles and floats), but for doubles and floats, you CANNOT add an underscore character directly next to the decimal point.

+**Decimal Literals**